Jump to

 ENA Resources

-- Position Statement: Human Trafficking Patient Awareness in the Emergency Setting: This joint position statement provides an overview of human trafficking, which is a global public health and human rights issue.
-Click here to view the position statement
+- Position Statement: Human Trafficking Patient Awareness in the Emergency Setting: This joint position statement, developed in partnership with the International Association of Forensic Nurses, provides an overview of human trafficking, which is a global public health and human rights issue.
+Click here to view the position statement.

 Additional Resources